 If a machine should become unplayable during league play, a replacement machine must be designated by the TD, subject to as many of the following constraints as possible.

 An ideal replacement machine should be:

 - in good working order;

-- one that is not already scheduled for play by the affected group; and
+- one that has not already been played by the affected group; and

 - chosen to minimize group backlogs.